2-IMMERSE/timeline-service/authoring-workflow.md

 Prerequisites:

 - You should install pydvbcss (and possibly its dependencies) into your Python.
-  See https://pypi.python.org/pypi/pydvbcss/0.4.0 , I think the following should do the trick:
+  See https://pypi.python.org/pypi/pydvbcss/0.4.0 , I think the following should do the trick, possibly with either the `--user` option, or with `sudo`:

 ```
 sudo pip install pydvbcss